khannay/mdetect/report.md

 used a bayesian optimization routine for this tuning in the past and expect it would work well under these circumstances.

-As a more long term project I would like to explore the use of techniques from Natural Language Processing to malware detection from network traffic.
-The idea would be to translate the flows into a symbolic language describing the packets and then apply a transformer architecture to the problem.
-The ability of transformers to capture long range dependencies in sequences of symbols would be well suited to this problem.
-This model could be run alongside the XGBoost summary statistic approach as an ensemble model to detect malware signatures from the network traffic.
-Elastic has added support for NLP (hugging face) models and this would provide a good opportunity to explore this new feature.